icons8/free/README.md

 * `3` Stretch

 ### <a name="LineCap"></a>LineCap Enum
-Define the shape of the end caps of open paths drawn with the Line, Arrow, or Pen/Pencil tools.
+Defines the shape of the end caps of open paths drawn with the Line, Arrow, or Pen/Pencil tools.

 * `0` Butt - no cap (default).
 * `1` Round - adds a rounded end to a path that extends past the vector point.
 * `2` Square - similar to the rounded cap, but with straight edges.

 ### <a name="LineJoin"></a>LineJoin Enum
-Determines the appearance of the corners for arrows and paths with corners drawn with the Pen/Pencil tool.
+Defines the appearance of the corners for arrows and paths with corners drawn with the Pen/Pencil tool.

 * `0` Miter - square.
 * `1` Round - rounded.